fusepoolP3/p3-silkdedup/README.md

 The deduplication task is based on a set of rules written in the SILK Link Specification Language.
 The rules currently implemented can be used to disambiguate descriptions of entities of type foaf:Person using the properties foaf:givenName and foaf:familyName where foaf is a prefix for the namespace http://xmlns.com/foaf/0.1/

-To test the application open a new shell, go to the deduptransformer/src/test/resources/ folder and run the following command
+To test the application open a new shell, go to src/main/resources/eu/fusepool/dedup/transforme folder and run the following command

     curl -X POST -T testfoaf.ttl http://localhost:7100